 As long as you still have income and your finances are stable, don’t stop investing.
 Period.
 It may feel counterintuitive to put money in a market that’s tumbling, but remember — it won’t fall forever.

 One strategy to keep yourself investing is dollar-cost averaging.
 Dollar-cost averaging is the practice of investing consistently at regular intervals, rather than investing a lump sum all at once.
 It’s similar to contributing to a company-sponsored 401(k): every few weeks (or however long you set your interval), you invest a specific amount in stocks, and, no matter what happens in the market, you keeping investing that amount.

 Dollar-cost averaging gives you structure: instead of trying to figure out the market, which often leads to bad investing decisions, you dedicate a specific amount to stocks each month.
 Not only does this help you stay invested, but it can help you buy more shares during a bear market.
 Imagine you put $100 toward stocks every two weeks, and stock prices fall from $100 to $10: instead of buying one share, you buy 10.

 5. Keep a long-term perspective

-Finally, keep in mind—bear markets are way shorter than bull markets and the returns you gain in bulls have historically been higher than the losses you experience in bears.
-At the end of the day, those who beat the bear are those that stay invested for the long-term, no matter how bad the short-term losses are.
+Finally, keep in mind that bear markets are way shorter than bull markets and the returns you gain in bulls have historically been higher than the losses you experience in bears.
+At the end of the day, those who beat the bear are those that stay invested for the long term, no matter how bad the short-term losses are.